 Due to the ongoing unfavourable epidemic situation and government measures that do not allow the holding of a full-feature expo event, and hence the persisting uncertainty about further development, the management of Trade Fairs Brno agreed with partner sectoral associations to cancel the TECHAGRO, SILVA REGINA and BIOMASS 2021 fairs and hold them from 3 to 7 April 2022.
-ANIMAL TECH, the National Show of Livestock and the National Hunting Exhibition will be postponed to 27-30 June 2021.
+ANIMAL TECH and the National Show of Livestock will be postponed to 5-8 September 2021.

 The STIHL® TIMBERSPORTS® lumberjack sports competition will take place at the exhibition centre from Wednesday to Saturday, and as always, it will be exciting, full of action, noisy and, above all, entertaining.
 And what will you, spectators, see?

 From 31 March to 4 April, the TECHAGRO International Fair of Agricultural Technology SILVA REGINA International Forestry and Hunting Fair and BIOMASS Trade Fair for Renewable Sources of Energy in Agriculture and Forestry will take place at the Brno Exhibition Centre (Czech Republic).
 This complex is one of the three largest fairs of its kind in Europe, with over 700 exhibitors presenting themselves on almost 90 thousand square meters, and it is attended by more than 110 thousand visitors.
 The 2020 expo will completely fill the Brno Exhibition Centre and the supporting programme will be expanded compared to previous years.
 Both the exhibition stands and the supporting programme combine the topic of sustainable management in times of climate change.